archphile/thepenguin/content/blog/2017-09-28-verify-cd-rips-with-accuraterip-database.md

 Now we need to download the latest available version of [CUETools](http://cue.tools/wiki/CUETools_Download) and extract it on our home folder.
 A good idea is to rename the directory to something easy, ex. **cuetools**.

-Now the command we need to use in order to verify the image is:
+The command we need to use to verify the image is:

 	wine /home/your_username/cuetools/ArCueDotNet.exe blabla.cue